scoin/multichain-node/Readme.md

 You may also pass an ordered array of commands like you would for any JSON RPC client that will not be parsed.

-### Promisification
+### Promises

-All commands require a callback, but have been tested to work with [Bluebird promisification](http://bluebirdjs.com/docs/api/promisification.html).
+All commands can be supplied a callback.
+If a callback is not supplied, a native Promise will be returned.

 ### SSL